BUSINESS ACTIVITIES

 Input:

-We have long-standing and new customers across all segments in Namibia and Botswana
+We have long-standing and new customers across diversified segments in Namibia and Botswana

 Customer loyalty: Bank Windhoek is the largest locally owned bank and the second largest commercial bank in Namibia

-Bank Windhoek has a 34.8% market share and Bank Gaborone a 7.5% market share in loans and advances
+Bank Windhoek has a 35.2% market share, and Bank Gaborone has a 7.5% market share in loans and advances

 The Foundation and Changemaker initiatives contribute to communities in need

-The Capricorn brand is recognised and respected in the region
+The Capricorn brand is recognised in the region

-• We maintained our social and relationship capital investment through the Foundation to support stakeholders in need
+• We increased our social and relationship capital investment through the Foundation to support stakeholders in need

 Outcomes: